yuchdev/Articles/articles/personal/sol-invictus-02.md

 Daddy showed up – probably, he sensed that I was thinking about his pasta.
 He even came to my house.
 At first, I couldn't understand what it was all of a sudden, until he said it himself.
 Thirty years.
 Well, yeah, the anniversary.

 He didn't notice my birthdays before.
-But after all, the Russian businessman is mainly interested in the zeros to the right of the digit.
+But after all, businessman is mainly interested in the zeros to the right of the digit.
 There were no zeros for a long time.

 "Whose paintings are these? " he asked from the doorway.
 "What huge ones.
 Yours?"